dwinterLA-zz/ground-source/_agents/chris.md

 featured_listings: []
 first_name: CHRIS
-full_bio: Chris Keller has represented tenants and landlords in Los Angeles for over 17 years.
-He worked at Cushman and Wakefield an international commercial real estate firm for 4 years.
-The following 12 years, at Madison Partners, he focused on the LA market.
+full_bio: Chris Keller has represented tenants and landlords in Los Angeles for over 17 years, between Cushman and Wakefield, an international commercial real estate firm, and Madison Partners.<br><br>He has twice been awarded Broker of the Year in Los Angeles.
+Relocation, renewal/lease/sale negotiations, subleasing and expansion are among his areas of expertise.
+A native of Los Angeles and fifth-generation Californian, Chris’s knowledge of the local market is unparalleled.
 last_name: KELLER
 phone: 310.444.6100
 position: ''